 Chatbots are automated

-Chatbots offer a valuable way to personalize the customer experience like no other digital medium.
+Chatbots offer a valuable way to personalise the customer experience like no other digital medium.

 For example, shopping cart abandonment is a headache for many marketers.
 If customers abandon their carts, a Viber bot reminds them about goods they didn’t buy.
 Or after the purchase, a chatbot can recommend similar items or send an offer based on the customer information.
 Or it can send coupons and time-limited discounts.
 This feature is amazingly powerful, and the possibilities are endless!